-- A clearly identified Lead Applicant;

-- The scientific background and motivation;

-- Methodology and workplan, including timeline;

-- Clearly defined roles for all PDRAs, Technicians and Applicants requesting funding;

-- Appropriate references.
+- The scientific background, motivation, international positioning and potential for advancement of the field - Methodology and workplan, including timeline. - Clear descriptions of the roles and contributions by all PDRAs, Technicians and Applicants requesting funding or support at zero salary cost - Appropriate references.